-There are various reasons for using cannabis edibles with the most common reason being some patients simply don’t want to smoke or vape.
+There are various reasons for using cannabis edibles.
+The most common reason is that some patients simply don’t want to smoke or vape.
 While inhaling cannabis is the fastest way to experience relief, it can irritate the lungs and is not always the most convenient way to use the medicine.
 Some patients also find that ingesting cannabis provides better relief for their symptoms.
 It is worth at least giving edibles a try, especially if you have gastrointestinal problems.
 Edibles are basically the extended release version of cannabis which can also make them useful for those seeking longer-term relief for pain or when having difficulty staying asleep.

-There are tons of recipes online for baking cookies and brownies with cannabis, but many people don’t want to eat unhealthy sweets when taking their medication.
+There are tons of recipes online for baking cookies and brownies with cannabis.
+We even wrote up a guide here.
+Many people don’t want to eat unhealthy sweets when taking their medication.
 Below are some healthier ways to use cannabis for those that prefer the edible method:

 One of the easiest ways to make your own cannabis edibles is to prepare it as a butter that you can use on your food.
-Follow this recipe here to make your own.
+Follow this recipe here to discover how to make cannabutter.

 Making your own cannabis tea is not as popular as the above methods and requires a lot of preparation time due to needing to decarboxylate the cannabis.
 You may have noticed from the last two recipes that cannabinoids are fat soluble, which is why you need to add some sort of emulsifier such as milk or cream to your tea.
 Follow this recipe here to make your own tea.
 You can also simply add cannabutter or oil to your tea.

 You can use the Magical Butter machine to create a high potency oil similar to Rick Simpson Oil.
 Follow this video here for further instructions.
 Be sure to use less than a drop of oil when trying it due to how powerful it is.